 Announcement of Recipient

-Winner will be notified in late March and publically announced at the Annual AAF District 7 Spring Convention.
+Winner will be notified in late March and publicly announced at the Annual AAF District 7 Spring Convention.

 Applications Must Include